xNickyDev/Forkman/src/ANNOUNCEMENTS.md

 > ![](https://github.com/xNickyDev/Forkman/assets/111157596/96ab795d-e288-4618-8c11-6f62a0667f0d)

 ## 2. Question Game Update [Beta]
 The Question game has also received an update!
-You can now purchase **+5 Seconds** to increase the countdown timer by 5 seconds each and you can purchase **Gold Multipliers** to earn a higher amount of gold for each question answered correctly.
+You can now purchase **+5 Seconds** to increase the countdown timer by 5 seconds and you can purchase **Gold Multipliers** to earn a higher amount of gold for each question answered correctly.
 We have also added personal statistics to this game: **Highest Streak** and **Questions Count**.

 > **Highest Streak**: Displays your highest question streak ever.\
 > **Questions Count**: Displays the total number of questions you answered correctly.